Because of a found letter

 Part of that, I suppose, is because she worked outside of the home, primarily in the accounting department of McLean’s department store in downtown Binghamton, NY.
 In fact, I remember walking downtown and going to her office on the fourth or fifth floor, often enough that her co-workers recognized me after a while.

-The one specific “mom” thing I remember involved me playing baseball in Valley Street park.
+The one specific “mom” thing I remember involved me playing baseball in Valley Street Park.
 I was pitching, and the batter, Aline, hit the ball back at me and hit me in my left temple.
-She called the doctor who told her that I might have a concussion.
-So every couple of hours, she’d come into my room and gently wake me up.
+She called the doctor, who told her that I might have a concussion.
+So she’d come into my room every couple of hours and gently wake me up.

 Mother’s Day